paypal/paypal-checkout-components/README.md

 This integration lets you specify all of your payment parameters all at once, to initialize the checkout flow.

-We will call the `onPaymentComplete` function you define when the payment has been fully completed by the customer.
+1. You call `ppxo.PayPalCheckout.render` to load the PayPal Checkout flow on your page
+2. When the buyer completes the payment on PayPal, we call your `onPaymentComplete` function
+3. The payment is now complete!

 ```javascript
 $('#myCheckoutButton').on('click', function() {